rsludge/vim-sails/README.markdown

 While editing Sails project you can use :Econtroller or :Emodel commands to navigate project file structure.
 `:Econtroller`, `:Emodel`, `:Eview`, `:Epolicy`, `:Econfig`, `:Eservice`, `:Eadapter` commands are allowed.
 Also variants with `S`, `V`, `T` are available for splits and tabedit.

+Also supported `:Sgenerate` command that wraps `sails generate` console command.